taneishi/AqueousSolubility/README.md

 ## Dataset

 We use the dataset from [Huuskonen], which was evaluated to predict the aqueous solubility of small molecules.
-This dataset contains 1,025 small molecules defined in MDL Molfile format and classified into 417, 402, and 206 categories according to low, medium, and high solubility, respectively.
+This dataset contains 1,025 small molecules of organic compounds defined in `MDL Molfile` format and classified into 417, 402, and 206 categories according to low, medium, and high solubility, respectively.

 The Python cheminformatics package `RDKit` was used to calculate molecular descriptors.
 Of all molecular descriptors defined in `RDKit`, 183 molecular descriptors were used as features after excluding descriptors containing missing values.